 Nigeria is home to over 186 million inhabitants, making it the most populous country in Africa and the seventh most populous in the world.
 The population is anticipated to exceed 250 million by 2050, while the country is already home to the third-largest youth population as well as the twentieth largest economy in the world.

 Despite Nigeria’s position as a relatively prosperous African country, most Nigerians would agree that getting by is neither easy nor simple.
 When you combine these challenges with the fact that it is not impossible to get some spare cash together, you can see why Forex trading continues to become more and more popular in Nigeria.
-Despite this plus the fact that Forex traders in Nigeria are believed to trade positions worth as much as $1.25 million daily on average, very few international Forex / CFD brokerages maintain a presence in Nigeria, so Nigerian Forex traders are in need of more impartial guidance, which can be found in this article.
+However, very few international Forex / CFD brokerages maintain a presence in Nigeria, so Nigerian Forex traders need more impartial guidance, which can be found in this article.

 Is Forex Trading Legal in Nigeria?

 Forex trading is legal in Nigeria if you trade your money for your personal benefit alone.
 This mirrors retail trading regulations in most countries.
 Raising capital from third parties for their benefit without a proper license to do so is illegal and, tempting as it may be, can get you into trouble if the third parties become dissatisfied and complain.
 Forex trading where you are managing other people’ money is extremely challenging psychologically.
 For these reasons, please trade only with your own money where losses are not catastrophic to your ability to pay your essential costs of living.

 How Much Do I Need to Start Trading Forex in Nigeria?